zendesk/sunshine-conversations-desk/README.md

   You'll need a managed account secret key which you can obtain from https://app.smooch.io/account.
 The key ID should have a `act_` prefix.

   Using the _settings.json.example_ file as a guide, create a _settings.json_ file that contains your appToken, secret key, key ID, and appId.
+You can find the appId by looking at the identifier in the URL shown in your browser's address bar when you are viewing a Smooch app (ex: https://app.smooch.io/apps/APP_ID/overview

 6. Install the npm modules: